-Brazil app tracks gunfire as Rio de Janeiro violence spikes
+Brazil apps track gunfire as Rio de Janeiro violence spikes

 On the same day, a 76-year-old woman and her 42-year-old daughter were killed by stray bullets in northern Rio's Mangueira slum, as police and drug gang members exchanged fire.

+(This version of the story corrects to show two apps available, and Caamaño works with a second application Onde Tem Tiroteio)

-(Reporting by Sérgio Queiroz in Rio de Janeiro; Editing by Mary Milliken)
+Reporting by Sérgio Queiroz in Rio de Janeiro; Editing by Brad Brooks and Mary Milliken